-Enforcement of Foreign Judgments Comparative Guide - Litigation, Mediation & Arbitration - Austria
+Enforcement of Foreign Judgments Comparative Guide

 7.2 Can the foreign judgment be enforced against third parties?

-A foreign judgment can be enforced only against the party that is named as a debtor in the foreign judgment.
-The principles of agency and alter ego in order to enforce a judgment against a party not stated in the judgment do not apply in Austria.
+No, a foreign judgment can only be enforced against the party which is named as a debtor in the foreign judgment.
+The principles of alter ego and agency do not apply in Austria.

 8 Trends and predictions